APIDevTools/json-schema-ref-parser/docs/options.md

 ```

 #### `empty`
 All of the built-in parsers allow empty files by default.
-The JSON and YAML parsers will parse empty files as `null`.
+The JSON and YAML parsers will parse empty files as `undefined`.
 The text parser will parse empty files as an empty string.
 The binary parser will parse empty files as an empty byte array.

 You can set `empty: false` on any parser, which will cause an error to be thrown if a file empty.